hsinnan75/Dart/README.md

 to download the package of DART.

 # Changes
+version 1.2.8: Fix the alignment of segment pairs with poor sequence identity.

 version 1.2.7: Add an update command.

 version 1.2.6: Fix the alignment of segment pairs with multiple mismatches.